jordin513/ProfileOrderExperiment/README.md

 ## Introduction

-#### This is a demo Android app, written in Kotlin, to fulfill the requirements of the following prompt:
+#### This is a demo Android dating app written in Kotlin to fulfill the requirements of the following prompt:

 > Our Product team want to experiment with the order of information in a user's profile, to see if first impressions are important.
 They are looking to answer questions like: Should the profile photo be first?
 What if we placed the about me text